darshkpatel/whats-py/README.md

 * `checkOnline(contact)`

     This dunction takes one argument ie. Contact .
-Contact should be the phone number of the person wihout the country code in the format XXXXXXXXXX .
+Contact should be the phone number of the person wihout the country code in the format XXXXXXXXXX (Might work with contact name, but only if it's the first search result) .
 Function returns True if the contact is online False otherwise

 *  `sendText(contact, text, times)`